 Paranormal television shows and movies have led to many misconceptions about paranormal phenomena.
 Paranormal activity and research are often depicted in media as in-your-face, thrill-a-minute experiences, when actually the signs of paranormal activity are often subtle and the process of paranormal research is painstaking.
-Parapsychologists, researchers, psychic mediums, paranormal investigators, and others in the field have enough experience to understand paranormal activity is far different from what is portrayed in the media.
-Many are eager to dispel the misconceptions so people have a clear view of the realities of paranormal research.
+Parapsychologist Loyd Auerbach shares some of his insights about paranormal misconceptions.

 In fact, as Auerbach points out, organizations such as the Society of Psychical Research use social scientific protocols and methods in their research and have developed a body of scientific knowledge about paranormal phenomena.
 "The early investigators were active well over 100 years ago, while the Society for Psychical Research started in 1882 (and apparitions and hauntings were one of their focal points).
 There were others even before them," Auerbach notes.
 "Many people also believe there's no scientific literature covering paranormal investigations.
 There are hundreds of books, including volumes of the early journals and Proceedings of the Society for Psychical Research (SPR) and its American counterpart (ASPR)!
 Not to mention the fact that more contemporary issues of the SPR and ASPR journal, as well as the Journal of Scientific Exploration and others, cover field investigations."